 nOps

-nOps processes over 1.5 billion dollars in cloud spend and was recently named #1 in G2’s cloud cost management category.
+nOps is an ML-powered AWS cost optimization platform that helps AWS users reduce their costs by up to 50% on autopilot.
+It manages $2 billion in cloud spend and was recently named #1 in G2’s cloud cost management category.
 Here are some of its cost-saving offerings:

 • Compute Copilot: automatically selects the optimal compute resource at the most cost-effective price in real time for you — also makes it easy to save with Spot discounts